 FPGAs are protected against over temperature by internal monitoring and shutdown.
 This provides the lowest possible reaction time.
-Also, ia specific device monitored via IPMBthe The eFEX module powers itself down if any board temperature exceeds a programmable threshold set for that device.
-These thresholds should be set above the levels at which the DCS will power down the module.
+Also, if any board temperature exceeds a programmable threshold set for a specific device monitored via IPMB, the IPMC powers down the board payload (that is, everything not on the management power supply).
+The thresholds at which this function is activated should be set above the levels at which the DCS will power down the module.
 Thus, this staged mechanism should activate only if the DCS fails.
 This might happen, for example, if there is a sudden, rapid rise in temperature to which the DCS cannot respond in time.

 ATCA form factor

-eFEX L1Topo is an ATCA module, conforming to the PICMG® 3.0 Revision 3.0 specification.
+L1Topo is an ATCA module, conforming to the PICMG® 3.0 Revision 3.0 specifications.
 The modules are dual width, they occupy two adjacent slots of an ATCA shelf each.

 Implementation details